dylan-lang/dylan-tool/documentation/source/index.rst

 workspace historically involved a lot of manual Git cloning, creating registry files for each used library, and adding Git submodules.

-The `dylan update`_ command takes care of that for you.
+`dylan update`_ takes care of that for you.
 It scans each active package and its dependencies for ".lid" files and writes a registry file for each one (but see below for platform-specific libraries), and it downloads and installs package dependencies for you.

 ..note:: If you use the same workspace directory on multiple platforms (e.g., a
          network mounted directory or shared by a virtual machine) you will